VeniceUnleashed/VU-Docs/content/modding/your-first-mod.md

 - Greater than: `">1.2.3"`: This matches mods with any version greater than `1.2.3`, so `1.2.4` or greater.
 - Greater or equal: `">=1.2.3`.
 This matches mods with a version greater or equal to what's specified.

 There's a built-in dependency named `veniceext`, which refers to the VeniceEXT engine itself.
 The engine is versioned, and mods can define a dependency to it to specify compatibility.
-For a list of VeniceEXT versions and their associated changes refer to the [VeniceEXT changelog](/veniceext/changelog).
+For a list of VeniceEXT versions and their associated changes refer to the [VeniceEXT changelog](/vext/changelog).

 ## Creating your first script

 It's now time to create your first script.
 Inside your mod folder create a new folder named `ext` (this folder should be inside the same folder your `mod.json` file is).
-Inside that folder, create another folder named `Server` and in that folder create a new file named `__init__.lua`.
+Inside that folder, create another folder named `server` and in that folder create a new file named `__init__.lua`.
 Open this file with your text editor and type in the following:

 ```lua
 print('Hello world!')
 ```

 Save the file and close it.
-The reason we placed this inside the `Server` folder is because we only want this script to be executed on the server.
+The reason we placed this inside the `server` folder is because we only want this script to be executed on the server.
 In the next step we'll create something more complicated that works across the server and the client.

 ## Running your mod